 Welcome to Jaguar Class :)

-Autumn Newsletter 2018
+Autumn 2 Newsletter 2018

 I have planned lots of fun and engaging lessons this half term and all I ask is that you work hard and get stuck in!
 I am looking forward to meeting your parents and getting to know them!
 Parents - If you have any questions/queries about anything then please do come and speak to me at any time.

 The Reading Challenge:

-Times tables are really important and by the end of year 4 it is expected that you should recall your times tables up to 12 x 12.
+Times tables are really important and by the end of year 4 it is expected that you should be able to recall your times tables up to 12 x 12.
 In school we will be playing daily times tables games and there will be a weekly times table challenge called Rainbow times tables (This is a timed test.
-You will progress through the colours once you achieve full marks on each colour) To help you achieve full marks ensure you practice your tables at home too.
+You will progress through the colours once you achieve full marks on each colour) To help you achieve full marks ensure you practise your tables at home too.

 By the end of the unit you should be able to:

 The theme in history this half term is the Medicine.
 By the end of the topic you should be able to:

 Maths and English homework will be given out every Wednesday and expected back the following Monday.

 If your child is finding the homework difficult then pleaseencourage them to come to homework club on a Wednesday and Thursday Lunchtime.

 The children have been given a My Maths login which is glued into maths homework books.
 If your child has trouble logging in at home, they are more than welcome to complete homework in school with me or go to homework club on a Thursday lunchtime.